EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1804-04-14-journey-to-philadelphia.md

 *The Philadelphia Repository and Weekly Register* was a Philadelphia-based weekly magazine which was published from 1800-1805.
-According to its terms, a subscription cost four dollars per year, and half that for subscribers in the country outside Philadelphia (“Terms of the Repository 72”).
+According to its terms, a subscription cost four dollars per year, and half that for subscribers in the country outside Philadelphia.
 Women’s interests were frequent topics in the magazine.
-According to Lucia McMahon’s study of female roles in American society, venues like *The Philadelphia Repository* expanded the network of communication in order to propagate and advocate for women’s education.
-“The early republic’s government, institutions, and society depended on the presence of properly educated women—and thus, the public had an obligation to support women’s education” (488). *The Philadelphia Repository* was a miscellany, committed to publishing a variety of topics, so it is unsurprising the editors would publish pieces which contributed to the national conversation of women’s roles in the nascent republic.
+According to Lucia McMahon’s study of female roles in American society, venues like *The Philadelphia Repository* expanded the network of communication in order to propagate and advocate for women’s education. *The Philadelphia
+Repository* was a miscellany, committed to publishing a variety of topics, so it is unsurprising the editors would publish pieces which contributed to the national conversation of women’s roles in the nascent republic.

 Adelio’s contributions are not excluded from the conversations on women.
-In one April 7^th^, 1804 Adelio letter, a case is made against men who bemoan their wives.
+In one April 7, 1804 Adelio letter, a case is made against men who bemoan their wives.
 He warns readers against choosing a marriage partner for beauty and fortune only.